International adoption: Policies and requirements

-The U.S. Department of State has designated two accrediting entities for organizations providing inter-country adoption services in the United States and work with sending countries that have ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
-They are the Council on Accreditation and the Colorado Department of Health and Human Services.
-The U.S. Department of State maintains a list of all accredited international adoption providers.

 Major origin and receiving countries of children

 Basic demographic data on origin and receiving countries since the 2000s have only recently been analyzed and summarized in a specialized publication.

-Major origin countries of children
+Major origin countries

-According to one recent study, 6 countries (China, Ethiopia, India, South Korea, Ukraine and Vietnam) were major origin countries for almost a decade in the period 2003–2011.
+According to a 2013 study, 6 countries (China, Ethiopia, India, South Korea, Ukraine and Vietnam) were the major origin countries for almost a decade in the period 2003–2011.
 Yet there has been slight change in other countries sending most children.

-In 2019, the top sending countries for children adopted by US citizens were China, Ukraine, Colombia, India, South Korea, Bulgaria, Haiti, Nigeria.
+China has long been a major sending country in international adoption, but as of 2025, the number of international adoptions has drastically reduced due to an improved Chinese economy and more restrictive laws prohibiting international adoption by non-relatives.
+Concerns about abuses with regard to international adoption have been raised for years with regard to China.